-The majority of "enterprise" servers currently run CentOS.
+The majority of enterprise servers run CentOS.
 If an enterprise needs commercial support, then they pay for RedHat.
-Many commercial software packages, e.g. Oracle, were certified and supported on RedHat.
-Most dedicated servers run CentOS by default, and it may be the only supported distribution.
+Many commercial software packages like Oracle were certified and supported on RedHat.
+Most dedicated servers run CentOS by default, and it may be the only distribution a host supports.
 Oracle created their own version of RedHat, competing with RedHat for support contracts.
 Amazon Linux is based on RedHat.
-The specific differences between Amazon Linux and RedHat are not clear, so it's a bit of a moving target.
+The specific differences between Amazon Linux and RedHat are unclear, and it's a bit of a moving target.
 You can't practically run Amazon Linux outside of Amazon.

-Ubuntu made deals with various partners, e.g. Amazon.
+Ubuntu made deals with various partners like Amazon.
 It is a first class supported distribution on AWS, and is very popular there.
-It's also popular for OpenStack.
 Ubuntu has largely abandoned its desktop ambitions and is focused on the server side.
 Rather than try to do proprietary development, it focuses on packaging upstream software in a way that works well.

-I have personally run both distributions for many years.
-My preferences have shifted back and forth over the years.
-We manage hundreds of virtual and dedicated servers, and we are currently about 75% CentOS and 25% Ubuntu.
+I have personally run both distributions for many years, and my preferences have shifted back and forth over time.
+We manage hundreds of virtual and dedicated servers, and we are currently about 50% CentOS and 50% Ubuntu.

-My current preference is CentOS 7, for these reasons:
+Until recently, my preference was CentOS 7, for these reasons:

 - It is designed for servers, and has a long term support model so I don't have to upgrade frequently